 |Brian Friedrich traversing the previously unclimbed east ridge of Griper (2,417m).
 Photo by Eric Gilbertson|

-BARBEAU PEAK (2,616m) is the highest mountain in the far northern Canadian territory of Nunavut, rising just 550 miles of the North Pole.
+BARBEAU PEAK (2,616m) is the highest mountain in the far northern Canadian territory of Nunavut, rising just 550 miles from the North Pole.
 It is deep in the British Empire Range of Ellesmere Island, where existing topographic maps are unreliable, navigation-quality satellite images are virtually nonexistent, and compass needles point southwest (toward the magnetic north pole).

-Our Canadian and American team of Brian and Laura Friedrich, Serge Massad, Len Vanderstar, and myself hoped to ascend Barbeau Peak and some unclimbed peaks nearby during a two-week expedition to Ellesmere Island.
+Our Canadian and American team of Brian and Laura Friedrich, Serge Massad, Len Vanderstar, and myself hoped to ascend Barbeau Peak and some unclimbed peaks nearby during a two-week expedition.
 On June 17 we flew in a ski-mounted Twin Otter plane from Resolute, Nunavut, to the ice cap just south of Barbeau, landing in the early afternoon.
 [Editor’s note: Barbeau Peak was first climbed in June 1967 during a military expedition to the area.
 The north ridge was climbed in 1982 during the peak’s second ascent (AAJ 1983).
 A 1996 expedition (AAJ 1997) made the first ascent of Mt.
 Woodmont, the only other significant peak known to have been climbed in the area east of Barbeau, where this 2017 expedition spent most of its time.]

 We roped up and pulled sleds for several hours to a sheltered campsite just east of Barbeau.
 A prominent summit (Peak 2,258m) very close to camp was unclimbed, so after dinner Brian, Laura, Serge, and I climbed up snow and then hard ice to reach the summit.